Bread Pudding with Whiskey Sauce

 - Add eggs, sugar, raisins, and vanilla.

-- Place butter into a 13 x 9 x 2-inch dish and place into a preheated oven to melt.
+- Place butter into a 13 x 9 x 2-inch dish and place into the preheating oven to melt.
 Once the butter is melted, spoon the pudding mixture over the butter.

-- Bake at 325 for 1 hour to 1 hour and 15 minutes or until pudding is very firm and lightly browned on top.
+- Bake at 325 for about an hour or until pudding is very firm and lightly browned on top.

-- After pudding has cooled, pour whiskey sauce over the entire dish or cut into servings and pour sauce over individual servings.
+- After pudding has cooled, pour whiskey sauce over the entire dish, or serve on the side.